 Think about how you’ll use your space; the space in the closet we use is 47 inches wide, 22 inches deep, and 6′′ of space on each side of the door.

-Then we cut a piece of construction paper to the same size as corner floating shelves, 2.5′′ to be precise, and then work around the space between.
+Then we cut a piece of construction paper to the same size as corner floating shelves, 2.5′′ to be precise, then work around the space between.
 Our two lower shelves are 12.25′′ deep, but they don’t go all the way around to the sides.
 Instead, they are 8 inches deep in the back and 6/6.5 inches deep on the sides.

 How to build corner shelves for pantry